carterclark/springboot-exercise/README.md

 ### TODO
-- Service class
-  - Order
-  - OrderItem
 - Error handling on all requests
 - Unit testing
 - Utilize open api
 - Change orderItemEntity in OrderEntity class to array
+- Validate all endpoints in docker